berepaulius-lab/matlab-installation-requirement-checker/README.md

 ## Troubleshooting
 - If a check shows `⚠️` or `❌`, let the script open the official download page, install or add the tool to your `PATH`, then run **Scan All** again.
 - Running from a network drive with restricted execution policies?
 Launch an elevated PowerShell and rerun with `-ExecutionPolicy Bypass`.
+- If the dashboard reports it cannot reserve the localhost port, rerun as Administrator once and execute `netsh http add urlacl url=http://+:5133/ user=Everyone`, or start it on another port via `start_dashboard.cmd -Port 0`.